scuzzydude/asimov/asimov.md

 The problem is not everybody is a pledge.
 This is the early days of The Foundation, so there probably won't be many pledges in the neighborhood.
 We get a few people to buy-in and agree to terms in asimov for the exchange with the existing stakers.

-IKSK is a shared resource, but the scootage is not expected to eat soup every night.

 There are fixed costs, such as the rent, Deemo's salary, electricity, insurance.
 And there are variable costs, specifically, the food.
 There is also the cost of placing all these hedge bets in the value domain so that we can pay Deemo's incentives if he hits his goals.

 The way we manage the fixed costs is to budget it on a weekly basis, and divide that by the lasts weeks total bowls served.
 This becomes the base cost per bowl.
 When there is a shortfall, then the OG scoot are responsible for the difference.

 For the variable costs, we take the previous weeks cost per meal, and for each meal served, the scoot holder[^61] is issued an additional scoot for that cost.
 This is essentially pricing the scoot in the asimov equivalent of the cost of a bowl of soup.
 It dilutes the scoot in favor of those who eat a lot of soup.
-Those who eat the most also incur a higher proportion of the fixed costs as they consume more soup.
-This is appropriate.

 Two problems.
 It's intentionally not easy to become a pledge, at least not in the early days.
 This is a designed feature of the system -- we want to equalize wealth globally and geographically.
 Secondly, to optimize efficiency of our Kitchen, we need to maximize usage of both the hall, the kitchen and Deemo.
 You can't just pay a guy to sit on a bench.[^62]